Takadenoshi/pandoc-presentation-template/source.md

 title:  Kadena-themed Pandoc Presentation Template
 author: tasos@kadena.io isa@kadena.io
 date: September 13, 2023
 background: assets/images/bg.png                # image background; used if video is not present or slide_bg_is_video is not true
 icons:                                          # icon sources for title slide
   - assets/icons/k-internal-icon.jpg
 video:                                          # video for background. multiple formats are supported
   - src: assets/videos/kd-back.mp4
     type: video/mp4
 video_playback_rate: 0.5                        # slow down the video
-slide_bg_is_video: true # use a darkened version of the video as slide background
+slide_bg_is_video: true                         # true to use a darkened version of the video as slide background
 ---

 # Kadena-themed Pandoc Presentation Template